-Postprint of: Hyndman, B, Benson, AC, Lester, L & Telford, A in press, 'Is there a relationship between primary school children’s enjoyment of recess physical activities and health-related quality of life?
-A cross-sectional exploratory study', Health Promotion Journal of Australia.
+Postprint of: Hyndman, B, Benson, AC, Lester, L & Telford, A 2016, 'Is there a relationship between primary school children’s enjoyment of recess physical activities and health-related quality of life?
+A cross-sectional exploratory study', Health Promotion Journal of Australia, vol. 28, no. 1, pp. 37-43.

 Published version available from: